 TNI’s Industry Barometer Survey

-Generally positive industry performance during January to June 2025 for the closer to home and international markets
+Generally positive industry performance during January to September 2025 for the closer to home and international markets

-• A significant proportion of businesses reported growth across the NI domestic, GB and ROI markets, although a minority of under three in ten experienced a decline in visitor volumes from these key markets compared with January–June 2024.
+- A considerable proportion of businesses reported growth across the Northern Ireland domestic, Republic of Ireland and Great Britain markets, although a minority of just under one in five experienced a decline in visitor volumes from each of these key markets compared to the same period in 2024.

 Staff recruitment issues continue

-Reasons to be optimistic
+Varied reasons to be optimistic

 Download: